siom79/japicmp/README.md

         </plugins>
     </build>

-The elements <oldVersion> and <newVersion> elements let you specify which version you want to compare.
-Both elements support either a <dependency> or a <file> element.
-Through the <parameter> element you can provide the following options:
+The elements &lt;oldVersion&gt; and &lt;newVersion&gt; elements let you specify which version you want to compare.
+Both elements support either a &lt;dependency&gt; or a &lt;file&gt; element.
+Through the &lt;parameter&gt; element you can provide the following options:

 * onlyModified: Outputs only modified classes/methods.
 If not set to true, all classes and methods are printed.
 * packagesToInclude: Comma separated list of package names to include, * can be used as wildcard.